4 Simple Swaps That Can Change Your Content Marketing

 Laura Schwecherl’s post got my wheels turning: What are some simple changes that our clients can make that will help them grow as they seek to reach their audiences?
 So, in the style of Ms. Schwecherl, I present to you four simple swaps that can change your content marketing (no tofu or gym memberships required):

 You’ve seen the horror stories: A news team posts a silly picture alongside a headline about a recent murder or a clothing brand tweets about its latest sale in the middle of a national tragedy.
 They have one thing in common: someone scheduled a post and didn’t follow up.
-While we try to (and should) plan ahead, we simply can’t neglect our homepages and social feeds.
+While we try to (and should) plan ahead with content marketing, we simply can’t neglect our homepages and social feeds.

 - When tragedy happens, it is a good practice to reschedule posts to a later date.
 (And please, oh please, don’t use someone else’s misfortune to promote yourself or your product.)

 - Occasionally spot-check your scheduled posts after they’ve been delivered to your newsfeed to ensure they’ve been posted correctly and without typos.

 - Turn on your notifications and check your email for messages about interactions.
 It’s easy to miss a retweet or a direct message if you do all scheduling through a third-party app.
 If you’re using HootSuite, be sure to add the relevant interaction streams (Like messages for Facebook).

 - Schedule blog posts, but respond to new followers in real-time.
 When you interact with your audience instead of sending automatic one-size-fits-all messages, you’ll start cultivating relationships that will extend beyond Twitter.